llrs/experDesign/paper.md

 several of these techniques are applied together to ensure the robustness of the study.

-Between the designing of an experiment and the collection of the samples many things can happen.
-If something goes wrong and some samples are missing the unwanted variation of the experiment will increase.
+Between the designing of an experiment and the measurement of the samples many things can happen.
+If some samples go missing (or are contaminated, or do not pass the quality control to perform the measurement, or …) the unwanted variation of the experiment will increase.
+Even if this doesn’t happen, sometimes the experiments need to be done in batches because there are some technical; for example the machine cannot measure more samples at once, or practical considerations; for example it is not possible to take more measurements on the field in the allowed time.

+There are several techniques to identify and take into account batch effects when analyzing an experiment already measured (Leek et al.
-Sometimes If the experiments needs to be done in batches and if not taken into account on the design of the experiment it can introduce a batch effect that can be impossible to remove from the data.
+2010).
+However, if the source of them are not taken into account before measuring they can introduce a batch effect that could be impossible to remove.
+Therefore, it would be better if the batch effects were avoided before carrying out the experiment.
+Tacking into account how the process from the design to the measurement can introduce variability will help avoiding batch effects.

-To prevent the batch effect there can be two options: randomization and/or replication.
-If the practitioner goes with randomization or replication they must take into account the blocking design from the beginning or they might further exacerbate the problem.
-For instance, if cases and controls are measured in different batches, sample variation can be entirely confounded by this (Chen et al. 2011).
-Samples can be properly randomized to minimize the batch effect by looking how the variables distribute on each batch, on what it is known as randomized blocked/ stratified sampling experimental design.
+To prevent the apparition of batch effect after the design of the experiment there are two options: randomization and replication.
+This techniques can prevent the batch effect to be able to compare between or within the desired variable.
+One can do both of them but in any case it must take into account the blocking design from the beginning or they might further exacerbate the problem.
+For instance, if one designs an experiment with cases and controls and the controls are measured in one batch and the controls in a different batch then the difference between them can be entirely confounded by a malfunction of the measurement machine in one batch (Chen et al. 2011).

+However, samples can be properly randomized to minimize the batch effect by looking how the variables distribute on each batch, this is known as randomized block experimental design or stratified random sampling experimental design.

+Replications consist on increasing the number of measurements with similar attributes.
+Usually at least three samples are included for each condition of interest to be able to estimate the variation of the attributes.
+If there is one extraction and then a sample is measured multiple times it is called a technical replicate.
+Technical replicates help estimate the variation of the measurement method or the process.

 # State of the art